OndraSvec/vanilla-calculator/README.md

 # vanilla-calculator

-//This is my take on TOP's vanilla javascript calculator project
-//I hope you'll like it!
+This is my take on TOP's vanilla javascript calculator project.
+I hope you'll like it!